cgalleguillosm/accasim/extra/journal_scripts/simulator_comparison/README.rst

 Alea Experiments
 ================
+The following files must exist:
+	./alea/data-set/{instance}.swf Where instance could be seth, ricc or mc.
 To run Alea experiments execute the alea_exec.py script with python 3.5 or newer.
 To calculate the performance metrics run the metrics_calculation.py script.

 Accasim Experiments
 ===================

+The following files must exist:
+	./workloads/{instance}.swf Where instance could be seth, ricc or mc.
-To run Accasim experiments execute the
+To run Accasim experiments execute the accasim_exec.py script with python 3.5 or newer.
+To calculate the performance metrics run the metrics_calculation.py script.